 Secrecy obligations provided by various Swiss laws and regulations can have an impact on or may hinder internal investigations in Switzerland.
 Strong secrecy obligations apply to banks, securities firms and certain other financial institutions.
-Moreover, there are also general secrecy provisions regarding business secrets and economic espionage, as well as contractual confidentiality obligations that may oblige a company to secrecy.
-The respective provisions are set forth in a variety of laws and regulations.
-They apply not only to individuals but also to legal entities (eg, banking secrecy and similar secrecy rights, including data protection).
-The Swiss data protection act is currently under review and, in the future, only individuals will be protected by the data protection act, similar to the situation in the European Union.
+There are also general secrecy provisions regarding business secrets and economic espionage, as well as contractual confidentiality obligations that may oblige a company to secrecy.
+The respective provisions are set forth in various laws and regulations. .

-Furthermore, the investigator must ascertain that the data established in the frame of a specific investigation can be used as evidence in court proceedings, if necessary, and must avoid any breach of the prohibitions set forth in the Swiss Penal Code (PC) to gather evidence in Switzerland in connection with foreign proceedings (article 271 PC).
+The investigator must ascertain that the data established in the frame of a specific investigation can be used as evidence in court proceedings, if necessary, and must avoid any breach of the prohibitions set forth in the Penal Code (PC) to gather evidence in Switzerland in connection with foreign proceedings (article 271 of the PC).